cmbutler83/python-challenge/README.md

 # python-challenge
-This is a Homework that I completed on 11.10.22 in VSC and Jupyter Notebook.
+This is a project that I completed on 11.10.22 in VSC and Jupyter Notebook.

 #pybank is my analysis of a csv budget data file where I analyzed the profit and loss over time.